readthedocs/ethicalads.io/content/posts/publisher-referral-offer.md

 Hey [Friend],

 To make money, I host EthicalAds on my website and I think you'd be a good fit too.
-They're a privacy focused company bootstrapped by the people at Read the Docs.
+They're a privacy focused company who is building an open-source ad network for devs.
 I like that they respect the privacy of my users and don't store any user data.
 Right now they're running a promotion where if you mention me at sign-up, we both get $50 on your first payout.
 [Check them out](https://www.ethicalads.io/publishers/?ref=publisher-referral).